 Squalane: a stable squalene derivative

 Squalene is a low-viscosity oil that is present in the unsaponifiable fraction of the oil of certain plants, notably olive oil, and in the unsaponifiable fractions of soybean or sunflower oil.
-Its chemical formula is C30H50.
-The unsaponifiable fraction of oils generally represents 1%, and contains tocopherols (vitamin E), sterols and squalene.

 One may wonder why squalene is not used directly in cosmetic formulations.
-As a natural compound, composed of an unsaturated carbon chain, squalene is subject to oxidation, and would be unstable if incorporated into a cosmetic formula.
+As a natural compound, composed of an unsaturated carbon chain, squalene is subject to oxidation, and would be less stable if incorporated into a cosmetic formula.
 This is why formulators tend to look for Squalane, whose chemical formula is C30H62, a stable derivative of squalene.

 Squalane: a definition